-Target Language: Supervisor Agreeme ent far on the Language De Language Development evelopment Portfolio and agree to t process, ensuring that I will be l(s) listed below over the summen available through the Supervisor's printed nar me Supervisor's signatur re Date Supervisor's contact i nformation during summer of 20 20: Text message preferred I am aware that I am Language Developm meetings.
-I understand that the Programme require I certify that I have to meet the deadlined Hardaway High Sci.
-I realize that each II I am aware that the or not I am awarde re IB Language Development Agreen m responsible for working with the a nent Portfolio process and am respon ne Language Development Portfolio i above supervisor to complete the assible for initiating contact and is an IB Career-Related Certificate of 2018 and that it is my responsibility ding in the IB Magnet Programme at assum internal timeline for the LDP.
-Int Portfolio may determine whether Student's printed name Student's signature Date Parent's printed name Parent's signature Date
+Target Language: Supervisor Agreeme ent far on the Language De Language Developmen evelopment Portfolio and agree to t process, ensuring that I will be l(s) listed below over the summen available through the Supervisor's printed nar ne Supervisor's signatu re Date Supervisor's contact i nformation during summer of 20 20: Text message preferred I am aware that I at Language Development meetings.
+I understand that the Programme require I certify that I have to meet the deadline Hardaway High Sci I realize that each II I am aware that the or not I am awarde re IB Language Development Agreer m responsible for working with the conent Portfolio process and am response Language Development Portfolio tement.
+The received this timeline in December of the second standard and qualify to take my IB examples school has the authority to set its of the second standard second has the authority to set its of the second second second has the authority to set its of the second se above supervisor to complete the assible for initiating contact and is an IB Career-Related Certificate f 2020 and that it is my responsibility ding in the IB Magnet Programme at s. wn internal timeline for the LDP.
+International may determine whether Student's printed name Student's signature Date Parent's printed name Parent's signature Date